kgnzt/tria-prima/README.md

 > The structure, change, and retrieval of state.

-A collection of immutable stores model the application's state, how changes are made to state, and the interfaces for accessing it.
+A collection of immutable stores model the application's state, how changes are made to state, and cohesive interfaces for accessing it.

 ```javascript
 export const user: ISchema.Store {